GarageGames/Torque2D/tools/doxygen/ReadMe.txt

 This should work for PC or Mac (or anywhere doxygen and git/svn run)

+	1. download Doxygen as noted in the link above.
+Move the exe/app into this folder.
-	1. start in this directory
+	2. start in this directory
-	2. run  doxygen config/torque2DReference.cfg (will produce ./output/torque2DDocs and torque2D.tag)
+	3. run  doxygen config/torque2DReference.cfg (will produce ./output/torque2DDocs and torque2D.tag)
-	3. run  doxygen config/torqueScriptReference.cfg (will produce ./output/torqueScriptDocs)
+	4. run  doxygen config/torqueScriptReference.cfg (will produce ./output/torqueScriptDocs)
-	4. "push" output/torque2DDocs and output/torqueScriptDocs to gh-pages
+	5. "push" output/torque2DDocs and output/torqueScriptDocs to gh-pages

 ***************